Classic Bells > Soapy stuff > Iodine Number and INS

 Commercial soap makers want soap that saponifies reasonably quickly, forms a hard soap that is easy to manufacture, and has a reasonably long shelf life.
-Both the Iodine Number and the INS value were originally created to identify blends of fats that are likely to meet those needs.
-For hand crafted soap makers, the INS value and Iodine Number is not quite as meaningful, because we usually focus on other qualities in our soap than whether it is suitable for commercial manufacturing.
+Both the Iodine Number and the INS value were originally created to identify blends of fats that are likely to meet those requirements.

 The Iodine Number is the result of a chemical test that measures how much of a particular iodine solution reacts with the fatty acids in a particular fat or blend of fats.
 The Iodine Number indicates the amount of of unsaturated fatty acids present.
 Soap made with mostly unsaturated (liquid) fats will tend to have a high Iodine Number and soap made with mostly saturated (solid) fats will have a low Iodine Number.